 The Local Plan has allocated 8,400 homes to be built during the plan period of 2011-2031, along with 24 hectares of employment land.
-The Local Plan is currently being updated, although the Government is also proposing radical reforms to the planning system which would significantly increase the number of homes required in the Cotswold District.
-The District has significantly delivered well above its housing target for the last five years.
+The Local Plan is currently being updated.
+The District has delivered well above its housing target for the last five years.